aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ### Create a dataframe with random floats

-We start by creating a rather small size dataframe to perform a first comparison.
+We start by creating a medium-sized dataframe to perform a first comparison.
 We will later compare the most efficient methods with longer dataframes.

 ```python